Decoherence and Probability: Emergence and Everett

 Saunders argues using slightly different language towards the same central point.
 In particular, he claims that ``Strongly peaked amplitude'' does not, prior to defining the branching structure of the state, have to be interpreted as ``highly probable.'' [...] the “average values of local densities” are defined not by averaging the densities, but as the values of the local densities on those trajectories on which the amplitudes are (very sharply) peaked.
 In the case of Ehrenfest's theorem, whilst it is possible to interpret $\langle x \rangle_\psi$ operationally, in terms of multiple measurements [...] it is also possible to interpret it realistically, as the location of the peak of the wave-function as it evolves over time, in accordance with classical equations...''.

-The original presentation of this form of similarity via dynamical irrelevance argument can be found within the highly influential emergentist defence and development of the Many Worlds interpretation due to \cite{Wallace:2012}, who suggests that ``[w]e can think of the significance of the Hilbert space metric as telling us when some emergent structure really is robustly present, and when it’s just a `trick of the light' that goes away when we slightly perturb the microphysics...What makes perturbations that are small in Hilbert-space norm ‘slight’, [is] not the probability interpretation of them.
-Ultimately, the Hilbert- space norm is just a natural measure of state perturbations in Hilbert space, and that naturalness follows from considerations of the microphysical dynamics, independent of higher-level issues of probability'' (pp. 253–254).

 What Wallace, Franklin and Saunders all seem to have in mind is that features of the evolution equations of quantum theory are sufficient, in some contexts to some degree, to justify a link between the Born weightings and \textit{physical salience}, without these weightings being understood probabilistically in any sense.
-The problems with such a strong emergentist view will be considered in the following section in the context of the reliance on \textit{uninterpreted similarity arguments}.
+The justification for this connection is then provided in terms of structural similarity to the classical theory.
+The problems with such a emergentist view will be considered in the following section in the context of the reliance on \textit{uninterpreted similarity arguments}.